material-components/material-components-android/docs/components/Chip.md

 ### Chip Touch Target

-To ensure that a `Chip` is accessible, specify the `app:chipTouchTargetDelegate` to extend chip's touch target (when necessary) to meet Android's recommended [accessibility touch target size](https://support.google.com/accessibility/android/answer/7101858).
+To ensure that a `Chip` is accessible, specify a `app:chipTouchTargetDelegate` to extend chip's touch target (when necessary) to meet Android's recommended [accessibility touch target size](https://support.google.com/accessibility/android/answer/7101858).
+Make sure that the touch delegate's boundaries encompasses the expanded touch target region.
 Developers can override chip's minimum touch target size using `app:chipMinTouchTargetSize`.

 ### Chip Attributes